Clymene (mother of Phaethon): Nonnus' account

-Soon Clymene fell pregnant, and a son was born to the couple, whom Helios named Phaethon ("shining") after himself.
+Soon, Clymene fell pregnant and a son was born to the couple, whom Helios named Phaethon ("shining") after himself.
 When the boy grew up, he kept pestering his father to let him drive his chariot for one day; Clymene joined her son in that, until eventually Helios gave in and gave his chariot to Phaethon, with horrifying results.
 Clymene watched with joy and pride as Phaethon climbed his father's chariot.

 Nonnus also made Clymene the mother of Helios' daughter Astris (who is not counted among the Heliades), although elsewhere Nonnus names another Oceanid, Ceto, as Astris' mother.

 Other authors

 Hyginus records another version of Phaethon's parentage, which he attributes to Hesiod; according to him, Phaethon was the son of an Oceanid named Merope and Clymenus (a reversal of the usual names Merops and Clymene), who is the son of Helios by an unnamed mother, thus making Helios and Phaethon grandfather and grandson.
+The attribution to Hesiod however is highly contested, and mostly doubted.

 In his Dialogues of the Gods, the satirical writer Lucian of Samosata mentions that Clymene along with Phaethon pressured Helios to lend his chariot to the boy, and that sometimes Helios lingers with Clymene, forgetting to drive his chariot.
 A passage from Greek anthology also mentions Helios visiting Clymene in her room.

 Other authors that make Clymene the mother of Phaethon include Hyginus and Servius.